-Your employer may make payments to your SEP IRA of up to 25 percent of your compensation (subject to a compensation limit, \$245,000, in 2010 as indexed) or \$49,000 in 2010 (subject to IRS limits as indexed), whichever is less.
+Your employer may make payments to your SEP-IRA.
 In addition to your employer's contributions, you may make an annual contribution to your own Traditional IRA as described above.
-SEP IRA and SIMPLE IRA contributions made by your employer are excluded from your income rather than deducted by you on your tax return.
+SEP-IRA and SIMPLE IRA contributions made by your employer are excluded from your income rather than deducted by you on your tax return.

-C.7 When may I contribute to my Traditional IRA?
+C7.
+When may I contribute to my Traditional IRA?

-Traditional IRA contributions for a calendar year taxpayer may be made at any time during the calendar year or no later than April 15 of the following year.
+Traditional IRA contributions for a calendar year taxpayer may be made at any time during the calendar year or no later than April 15th of the following year (the tax filing deadline).
 This applies even if you receive an extension for filing your return.
-If you make a contribution after the end of the calendar year (but no later than April 15) that is intended to be a contribution for the prior year, you must inform the Custodian in writing at the time of your deposit.
+If you make a contribution after the end of the calendar year (but no later than April 15th) that is intended to be a contribution for the prior year, you must inform us in writing at the time of your deposit.